Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

-rythm game with typing on the beat b
+rythm game with typing on the beat but idk if im gonna do